gitenberg-dev/giten_site/letsencrypt/README.md

 Tier > Load Balancing > SSL certificate ID setting after each renewal of the certificate.
 The certificate is named with the renewal date so it should be easy to find the most recent one.

+The verification challenge that gets something at an address http://gitenberg.org/.well-known/acme-challenge/ will only work if the machine running the process can change that address and there are no other running instances to serve something else (or something non-existent).
+Basically this means that if we run with more than one server, the verification may only intermittently work correctly.